 What is a Surety Bond?

-Surety bond definition: A surety bond is a three-party agreement put in place to protect the party requesting the bond.
+Definition of surety bond: A surety bond is a three-party agreement put in place to protect the party requesting the bond.
 The three parties involved are:

-The Obligee: The party requiring the bond (usually your state government)
+The Obligee: The party requiring the bond (usually your state government).

-The Principal: The party required to get bonded and perform the guarantee (e.g. contractors, auto dealers, freight brokers, etc.)
+The Principal: The party required to get bonded and perform the guarantee (e.g. contractors, auto dealers, freight brokers, etc.).

 People often mix up surety bonds and insurance, but there is a major difference between the two.
 Unlike insurance, which protects you, surety bonds work to protect the sides you do business with.

 If, for whatever reason, a principal fails to meet their obligations and a claim is filed against the bond, the surety may need to step in, take charge and compensate the obligee for their losses.

 In this way, regardless of the type of surety bond, surety bonds work like a line of credit extended to the principal by the surety bond company.
 In case of a legitimate claim, the principal has to repay the surety for the financial support it offers to resolve the claim.